ultranatum/ultragate/contrib/masternodeSetupScript/README.md

 ## Desktop wallet setup

 After the MN is up and running, you need to configure the desktop wallet accordingly.
 Here are the steps:
-1. Open the UltraGate Desktop Wallet.
+1. Open the Ultragate Desktop Wallet.
 2. Go to RECEIVE and create a New Address: (Example): **MN1**
 3. Send **3000** coins to **MN1**.
 You need to send all 3000 coins in one single transaction.
 4. Wait for 15 confirmations.